zinc-collective/www.zinc.coop/src/meeting-notes/index.md

 ---
 We currently have a monthly members-only meeting.
 We will publish meeting summaries here.

+## Member meeting - July 17, 2020

+* Voted to renew our membership in the U.S. Federation of Worker Cooperatives
+* Reviewed the Q2 2020 financials
+* Voted to return the full capital account balance for a departing member in a single lump-sum.
+* Discussed strategy for onboarding new contributors and our capacity.
+We intend to ramp up regularly scheduled contributor-and-member only group design, testing, and programming sessions in mid Q3.

 ## Member meeting - June 19, 2020

 * Discussed tax implications of accepting sponsorships and dues from the [Zinc Community Collective](https://opencollective.com/zinc-community).